zce/velite/docs/guide/quick-start.md

 import { defineConfig, s } from 'velite'

 // `s` is extended from Zod with some custom schemas,
-// you can also import original `z` from `velite`
-// if you don't need these extension schemas.
+// you can also import re-exported `z` from `velite` if you don't need these extension schemas.

 export default defineConfig({
   collections: {